 The following criteria will be used by the selection committee to select the award recipient.
 The applicant must:

-- Have primary residence in one of the AFDOSS states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, or the territory of Puerto Rico) to be eligible for consideration.
+- Have primary residence in one of the AFDOSS states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, Virginia, or the territory of Puerto Rico).

-- Be either a current, or officially accepted, part-time or full-time student planning to attend college the next semester pursuing an undergraduate or graduate degree.
+- Be currently enrolled in a college or university as a part-time or full-time student pursuing an undergraduate or graduate degree.

-- Have a desire to serve in a career of research, regulatory work, quality control, or teaching in an area related to some aspect of foods, drugs or consumer product safety.
+- Have demonstrated a desire to serve in a research, regulatory work, quality control, or teaching career in one of the following areas: food safety, drug safety, or consumer product safety.

 - Have demonstrated leadership capabilities.

-- Submit the completed application, two (2) letters of recommendation, and a copy of the most recent transcripts to Cameron Smoak on or before March 15 of the current year.
+- Complete the online Scholarship Application Form, including the submission of two (2) letters of recommendation and a copy of their most recent college transcript(s), on or before June 15 of the current year.

 To help rank the applicants, points up to a total 100 score will be given in the following areas:

-- Extracurricular activities and community service work (25 points)
+- Extracurricular activities, community service work, and professional experience (25 points)

 Meet our Current Scholarship Awardee: